Find out about licensing for keeping or training animals for exhibition.

 Renewing your licence

 We will write to you before your licence is due to expire to explain how to renew your licence.
-You will need to submit your completed application at least ten weeks before your existing licence expires.
+You will need to submit your completed exhibition of animals application form at least ten weeks before your existing licence expires.
 Please contact us for an application form.

 Renewal fees